Alexandra Black

 -

-Dr. Black has a Ph.D. in Social Psychology and specializes in close relationship research.
-Her work has primarily focused on examining how committed people respond to alternative threat.
-In particular, she is interested in how people perceive their partners interacting with alternatives and what implications those assessments have for relationship stability.
-In other words, how do people in relationships determine if their partners are trustworthy and do not have wavering commitment?
+Primarily, Dr. Black has examined how committed people respond to alternative threat.
+She is particularly interested in how people perceive their partners interacting with alternatives and what implications those assessments have for relationship stability.
+In other words, how do people in relationships determine if their partners are trustworthy?
 Are these perceptions based on relationship dynamics (i.e., existing trust or perceived partner commitment), or are they determined by dispositional differences (e.g., attachment insecurity)?
 Dr. Black's construct, Perceptions of the Partner's Devaluation of attractive alternatives (PPD), has been applied to the contexts of attachment buffering and social media (e.g., Instagram, dating apps, and most recently Tik Tok).
+More recently, Dr. Black's work has shifted to examining attachment dynamics during the transition to parenthood and she has developed the Model of Bisexual Stigma and Mental Health (Black et al., in prep).

 Before becoming a Postdoctoral Scholar at ASU, Dr. Black was a Visiting Teaching Assistant Professor at The University of Pittsburgh.
 She taught a Close Relationships Seminar course and an Advanced Research Methods in Social Psychology course.
 Dr. Black advocates for her students and prioritizes creating an inclusive and safe classroom.